Accommodation

 All electric ovens, fridge, freezer, cooker, toaster and kettle.

-No, these can be ordered via the accommodation office who will send you a form to complete early in September.
-Kitchen packs are £10.00 each and contain a large plate, a small plate, a bowl, a knife, fork, spoon, teaspoon, a cup, a glass and a tea towel.
+No, these are not provided, so we recommend bringing a large plate, a small plate, a bowl, a knife, fork, spoon, teaspoon, a cup, a glass and a tea towel, as well as your own utensils.

 The South Wing kitchens do not have seating areas, only space to prepare and keep foods.
 There is no area to sit communally to eat in this accommodation.